 Strength is ever-important, but power — defined as how quickly you can move weight — is the show.
 It doesn’t matter how much weight you can support on your back if you can’t move it with gusto.
 More power means an enhanced ability to lift more weight more quickly, and, over time, that’ll translate to more weight on the barbell.
 Building power requires the right exercises, and the box jump is one of the best moves to build (and test) your lower-body power output.

 This plyometric exercise has the lifter jump from the ground to a box, with the goal to jump on a taller box eventually.
 For reference, JJ Watt, the defensive end for the Arizona Cardinals known for his strength and power, has hit a 61-inch box jump.
 We can’t guarantee you’ll post the same numbers, but the box jump will grant you more power to apply to your other leg exercises.
-Below we’ll discuss:
+Plus, you’ll look way cool doing it.

 - How to Do the Box Jump

 - Box Jump Row Alternatives

 Editor’s note: The content on BarBend is meant to be informative in nature, but it shouldn’t take the place of advice and/or supervision from a medical professional.
 The opinions and articles on this site are not intended for use as diagnosis, prevention, and/or treatment of health problems.
 Speak with your physician if you have any concerns.

 Here’s the right way to do a box jump.
 Remember, you want to be nimble and light on your feet.
 Don’t try and force a jump to a box height you’re not yet ready for.

 Step 1 — Assume a Strong Takeoff Position